silentgameplays/Manhunt-fix-Windows-10/README.md

 4. Run the Manhunt Fix.bat file

-# 5. (NVIDIA Users Only) Fixing other crashes and glitches:
+# 5. (NVIDIA Users Only/AMD USERS IGNORE THIS STEP) Fixing other crashes and glitches(SKIP THIS STEP IF ITS HARD TO SETUP,IT IS NON-ESSENTIAL):

 -For Nvidia users>Nvidia Control Panel>Manage 3D Settings>Program Settings>Preferred Refresh Rate>Application Controlled